Skip to main content

 },

-postUpdated(state, action) {
+postUpdated(state, action: PayloadAction<Post>) {

 const { id, title, content } = action.payload